soumende1/Veh-Detection-And-Tracking/README.md

 The image below shows the rectangles returned by find_cars drawn onto one of the test images in the final implementation.
 Notice that there are several positive predictions on each of the near-field cars, and one positive prediction on a car in the oncoming lane.

  ![Cars_with_Boxes](./images/carwithboxes-allcombined.png)

+ Because a true positive is typically accompanied by several positive detections, while false positives are typically accompanied by only one or two detections, a combined heatmap and threshold is used to differentiate the two.
+The add_heat function increments the pixel value (referred to as "heat") of an all-black image the size of the original image at the location of each detection rectangle.
+Areas encompassed by more overlapping rectangles are assigned higher levels of heat.
+The following image is the resulting heatmap from the detections in the image above: